sgomes/blog/src/posts/2016-12-21-using-sass-to-automatically-pick-text-colors/index.md

 ---
-layout: post
 title:  Using Sass to automatically pick text colors
 date:   2016-12-21 16:51:00 +0000
 excerpt: >
   Theming is always a challenge, particularly when you’re working on a library, rather than a standalone website.
 One example of an interesting issue that you’ll come across very frequently is choosing a text color that ensures readability and accessibility.
+tags:
+  - sass
-tags:   sass theming
+  - theming
 license: >
   This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
 ---

 *Originally [posted on Medium](https://medium.com/dev-channel/using-sass-to-automatically-pick-text-colors-4ba7645d2796)*

 Theming is always a challenge, particularly when you’re working on a library, rather than a standalone website.
 One example of an interesting issue that you’ll come across very frequently is choosing a text color that ensures readability and accessibility.

-{% include figure.html
-  filename="light-dark.png"
-  width="558"
-  height="146"
-  alt="Dark text on light background and vice-versa" %}
+{% set figure = { filename: 'light-dark.png', width: 558, height: 146, alt: 'Dark text on light background and vice-versa' } %}
+{% include 'includes/figure.html' %}

 This is easy enough when you have known light or dark backgrounds; you can create two CSS classes and have users of your CSS library manually add them in depending on context.